-Driving along Baytree Road today, you may experience a little more traffic congestion than is normal around Temple Israel.
+Driving along Baytree Road this weekend, you may experience a little more traffic congestion than is normal around Temple Israel.

 Donating a portion of the proceeds to a worthy cause in the Valdosta-Lowndes County community is another sandwich sale tradition.
-This year that cause is the Rotary Club’s law-enforcement support fund recently touted during the annual Law-Enforcement Appreciation Dinner.
+This year, there are multiple causes: Lowndes County Future Farmers of America, Hopes and Dreams Riding Facility, and the Rotary Club’s law-enforcement fund, which was the focus of the recent annual Law-Enforcement Appreciation Dinner.

 So does the sandwich sale.

-If you have already purchased a ticket, don’t forget to pick up your corned beef sandwich this weekend or Monday.
-If you don’t have a ticket, stop by the Temple and buy a sandwich.
-You can eat inside or take it to go.
+If you have already purchased a ticket, don’t forget to pick up your corned beef sandwich Friday, Sunday or Monday.
+If you don’t have a ticket, get one.
+Come sandwich days, you can eat inside or take it to go.

 And don’t worry about traffic.
 Another tradition: Temple Israel members keep the sandwiches and cars moving.